 Ranken encourages the community at large to take a few minutes and review this report.
 If you have questions or concerns regarding this report do not hesitate to call the Public Safety Department at (314) 286-3300.
-You may also request a paper report of this document by contacting the Director of Public Safety at (314) 286-3394.
+You may also request a paper report of this document by contacting the Department of Public Safety.